Common Mental Health Issues

 Concerned about someone's suicidal statements on social media sites?
-If you are friends with the person in real life or know where the person is, please call 1-800-273-TALK (8255) so that you can talk to a crisis counselor.
-You may also contact the safety teams at the social media sites listed below
+If you know the person in real life and/or know where the person is, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) so that you can talk to a crisis counselor.
+You may also contact the safety teams at the social media sites listed below:

 - Facebook: Click here to anonymously report someone as suicidal on Facebook.
 A member of Facebook’s Safety Team will send the user an e-mail with the Lifeline number and possibly a link to chat with Lifeline counselor.

 - Twitter: Click here and select “Self-Harm” to send an e-mail to Twitter reporting a suicidal user.
 Twitter will send the user a direct message with the Lifeline number.

 - MySpace: Click on the “Report Abuse” link that appears at the bottom of every MySpace page and complete the form.
 MySpace will then send an e-mail to the MySpace user with the Lifeline number.

 - YouTube: To report suicidal content, click on the flag icon under a YouTube video and select “Harmful Dangerous Acts” and then “Suicide or Self-Injury.”
 YouTube will review the video; they may send a message to the user who uploaded the video offering the Lifeline number.